BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

         where ``[child providers]`` is exactly two XML elements one for each of the child permission providers.

-..
-Configuring System Permissions:
+.. _Configuring System Permissions:

 Configuring System Permissions
 ==============================

 System Permissions control the access of users to list, create and manage BrightstarDB stores.
-The possible permissions are:

-    None
-        The user has no system permissions.
-This level denies even the listing of the stores currently available on the server.

-    ListStores
-        The user can list the stores available on the server.
-Note that the listing is not currently filtered by store access permissions, so the user will see all stores regardless of whether or not they have any permission to access the stores.

-    CreateStore
-        The user can create new stores on the server.

-    Admin
-        The user can delete stores from the server regardless of whether they have permissions to administer the individual stores themselves.

-    All
-        A combination of all the above permissions.
+There is one set of System Permissions for a user on the BrightstarDB server.
+For more information about System Permissions please refer to the :ref:`System Permissions` section of the :ref:`BrightstarDB Security` documentation.

 The permissions that a user has are provided to the BrightstarDB service by one or more configured *System Permission Providers*.
 The following providers are available "out of the box":